 Maintain Good Health

 If there is a most important organ, it’s the brain.
-The brain solves problems, stores and retrieves memories, directs your body to breath, blink, and digest food, and much more.
+The brain solves problems, stores and retrieves memories, directs your body to breathe, blink, and digest food, and much more.

-Protecting your brain with overall good health pays off by promoting heart health, too.
+Protecting your brain with overall good health can pay off by promoting heart health, too.
 Research shows that controlling risk factors linked to heart disease, including obesity, high blood pressure, and diabetes, helps preserve brain function.

 Regular exercise also promotes brain “fitness.”
-Physically active adults are less likely to experience age-related declines in thinking, learning, and judgment skills, according to the 2008 Physical Activity Guidelines for Americans.
-Most healthy people need at least 150 minutes a week of moderate-intensity activity, such as brisk walking.
+Physically active adults are less likely to experience age-related declines in thinking, learning, and judgment skills, according to the 2018 Physical Activity Guidelines for Americans.
+Most healthy people need at least 150 minutes a week of moderate-intensity activity, such as brisk walking.1

 Feed Your Head

 A balanced diet with the right number of calories helps reduce the risk for the conditions that can harm the brain.
 Certain nutrients come to mind for supporting brain health, too:

 - Antioxidants: Vitamin C is a powerful antioxidant that helps protect brain cells by reducing free radical damage—harmful forms of oxygen formed in the body.
 Free radicals are responsible for oxidative stress, which affects brain health.